mvines/solana-cli-template/README.md

 1. Install Rust from https://rustup.rs/
 2. `cargo run`

+## Want Batteries Included?

+This template is intentionally minimal.
+For a template that's more functional out of the box, try https://github.com/hashblock/solana-cli-program-template

 ## About
 `solana-cli-template` is a sample app demonstrating the creation of a minimal CLI application written in Rust to interact with Solana.
 It provides three pieces of functionality: